hiddenslate-dev/aktives-dataset-2022/README.md

 There are CatchAPet and LeapBall game folders in the folders of the children in each category.
 Then there are 6 files belonging to the child in both game folders.
 There are 12 files for a child in total.
 These files have the following content:

 - **Three label files:** Label files made by each expert.
 The files are in csv format.
-- **Video file:** It belongs to the client images recorded during the game.
+- **Video file:** Contains video footage recorded during the game.
 It is in mp4 format.
-- **Game file:** Contains video footage recorded during the game.
+- **Game file:** There are game-related parameters collected during the game.
 It is stored in json format.
 - **E4 file:** It is the file where the physiological data collected from the E4 device during the game is stored.
 It is stored in txt format.

 **Notice : Video footage must be used for analysis purposes only and must not be shared anywhere.**